dougbtv/comfyui-vllm-omni/README.md

 ## Known Limitations

-This is a Proof-of-Concept (PoC) implementation with the following limitations:
+This is a **Proof-of-Concept (PoC)** implementation with the following limitations:

-1. **Synchronous Generation**: Blocks ComfyUI during generation (normal for most nodes)
+1. **⚠️ Experimental vLLM-Omni API**: Relies on experimental image generation features in vLLM-Omni that are under active development and subject to change
+2. **Async Generation Only**: Requires modern ComfyUI with async node support
-2. **Single Server**: No automatic load balancing or failover
+3. **Single Server**: No automatic load balancing or failover
-3. **No Progress Bar**: No real-time progress updates during generation
+4. **No Progress Bar**: No real-time progress updates during generation
-4. **Base64 Only**: No direct file URL support (would require image hosting)
+5. **Base64 Only**: No direct file URL support (would require image hosting)
-5. **No Authentication**: Assumes open localhost server
+6. **No Authentication**: Assumes open localhost server

-These may be addressed in future versions.
+These may be addressed in future versions as vLLM-Omni's image generation capabilities mature.

 ## Future Enhancements